charliegarrison/js-task-runner/README.md

 js-task-runner implements node-thread-storm for its multithreading.
 Each task is run in its own thread.

-To create a task you simple need to module.exports a function.
+To create a task you simple need to module.exports a function from a js file.
+Which must be saved in the project root (just above your node_modules folder).
 It will be passed two arguments. sessionData and parent.
 Parent is the node-thread-storm object managing the thread.
 When you task is done simply call parent.completed()  Ex:
 ```javascript
 module.exports = function(sessionData,parent) {
   setTimeout(function() {